TernovoiD/TernovoiD/README.md

-Hello!

-I am Tanker Fleet Navigational Officer based in Varna, Bulgaria.
-Check my [`LinkedIn`](https://www.linkedin.com/in/danylo-ternovoi-74079b239?lipi=urn%3Ali%3Apage%3Ad_flagship3_profile_view_base_contact_details%3B26wTn4bcQWiM%2BPSlML4eeA%3D%3D) for more info.

-- 🌱 I’m currently learning Swift, SwiftUI, Git.
+Oh hi!

+I am a Software Developer from Ukraine :) (Currently based in Varna, Bulgaria).
+My passion is iOS applications.
+I just love Swift programming language and all related things!
+Technologies I've already used in my projects include SwiftUI, Vapor, Firebase, CloudKIT, MapKIT, and WidgetKIT.

+Before programming, I built a career as a Navigation Officer on a Tanker Fleet.